-Applying forward error correction (FEC) in offline streaming with large buffering time dramatically improves thequality and performance communications under challenging network conditions.
-However real-time streaming puts hard restrictions on the buffer size and therefore does not allow FEC to compensate for long link failures on single path routes.
+Applying forward error correction (FEC) in offline streaming applications allowing for large buffering time considerably improves the quality and performance of communications under challenging network conditions.
+In case of real-time streaming, there are hard restrictions on the buffer size and therefore, FEC cannot compensate for long link failures on single path routes.
 However, multi-path routing, orthogonal to buffering, can make FEC effective also for real-time streaming.
-For this purpose we introduce a capillary routing algorithm offering layer by layer a wide range of multi-path routing topologies starting from a simple multi-path solution and evolving toward more reliable and secure schemes.
-The friendliness of a particular multi-path routing scheme is rated by a measure called Redundancy Overall Requirement (ROR), which is proportional to the total amount of the FEC codes required for combating the individual failures of all links in the multi-path route.
+We introduce a capillary routing algorithm offering layer by layer a wide range of multi-path routing topologies starting from a simple multi-path solution and evolving toward more reliable and secure schemes.
+The friendliness of a particular multi-path routing scheme is rated by a measure called Redundancy Overall Requirement (ROR), which is proportional to the overall number of redundant FEC packets required for combating the individual failures of all links in the multi-path route.
 A dozen of capillary routing layers, built on several hundreds of network samples obtained from a random walk wireless Mobile Ad-Hoc Network (MANET), are rated with ROR.
-We show that the overall amount of FEC codes decreases substantially as the spreading of the routing grows.
+We show that the overall amount of FEC code decreases substantially as the spreading of the routing grows.